weisberglab/beav/README.md

 # Citation
 Beav can be cited as:

-Jung J. and Weisberg A.J, Beav: a bacterial genome and mobile element annotation pipeline, (2023), GitHub repository, https://github.com/weisberglab/beav
+Jung J., Rahman A., Schiffer A., and Weisberg A.J, Beav: a bacterial genome and mobile element annotation pipeline, (2023), GitHub repository, https://github.com/weisberglab/beav